Click here for information on our next Live Webinar for this programme.

 This change process has proven to be very successful for managers completing the programme and has resulted in positive career moves and promotions.

-Please note this programme is not running until September 2022
+Please note the next intake for this programme is September 2022.